RoseradeAngie/Text-Based-Code/README.md

 print(decision)
 if decision == '1':
-  print ("The doctor looks at you with antipathy..and jots down some notes.") elif decision == '2': print ("He sighs as he jots down notes,You managed to read the words,Needs antipsychotic medications") elif decision == '3': print ("The doctor shows a sign of sympathy, he assures you that you will find help.
-He then jots down some notes..")
+  print ("The doctor looks at you with antipathy..and jots down some notes.") print ("As he stood up you noticed the keys poking from his pocket.
+You thought quickly, this was a chance to get the key to freedom.
+The doctor slowly turns to the door, and at a fast pace you managed to pickpocket him without him having the slightest idea.
+The doctor leaves the room, you are left with your thoughts swarming in your head as you sit alone surrounded by white.
+You now have the key..what should you do know?") elif decision == '2': print ("He sighs as he jots down notes,You managed to read the words,Needs antipsychotic medications") print ("As he stood up you noticed the keys poking from his pocket.
+You thought quickly, this was a chance to get the key to freedom.
+The doctor slowly turns to the door, and at a fast pace you managed to pickpocket him without him having the slightest idea.
+The doctor leaves the room, you are left with your thoughts swarming in your head as you sit alone surrounded by white.
+You now have the key..what should you do know?") elif decision == '3': print ("The doctor shows a sign of sympathy, he assures you that you will find help.
+He then jots down some notes..") print ("As he stood up you noticed the keys poking from his pocket.
+You thought quickly, this was a chance to get the key to freedom.
+The doctor slowly turns to the door, and at a fast pace you managed to pickpocket him without him having the slightest idea.
+The doctor leaves the room, you are left with your thoughts swarming in your head as you sit alone surrounded by white.
+You now have the key..what should you do know?") print('Enter number of decision') decison = input('1.
+You decide to not waste any time, you jiggle the keys in the lock, the door is wide open...\n2You wait for a moment, the doctors could still be outside\n\n Enter number: ')